 - Selling the car: If you sell your car and pay off the loan in full, it won't have much of an impact on your credit score at all.
 That said, if you replace your loan with a new one on a cheaper car, the hard credit inquiry may temporarily lower your credit score a little.

 - Negotiating with your lender: Depending on what you and the lender end up deciding, it may or may not impact your credit score.
-If you get approved for forbearance, your lender likely won't report that to the credit bureaus.
-However, if you get on a longer-term modified repayment plan, it may report that you're no longer making payments as originally agreed, which could impact your score and how future lenders view you.
+If you get on a longer-term modified repayment plan, it may report that you're no longer making payments as originally agreed, which could impact your score and how future lenders view you.

 - Refinancing your auto loan: As with replacing your current car with a new one, refinancing your car loan will impact your credit when you apply for the loan.
 That said, in most cases, one new hard inquiry won't take more than five points off your credit score, if it affects your score at all.